Christmas is a month-long state of mind for me. This festive time of loved ones, parties, gifts, and religious celebrations is so special.

 My minimalist friends can't wait to box up all the Christmas decorations and regain their space in the house.
 I drag it out for a while as I want to savor all the festive decor since it was so much work putting it in place.

-No matter which style you are, it finally is time to put it all away.
-I've gathered some tips for taking care of those precious items, and to simplify your task.
+No matter which style you are, eventually it's time to put it all away.
+I've gathered some tips for taking care of those precious items and simplifying your task.
 I don't really recommend fitted ornament cases as they take up lots of space.
 You may want specialty storage for a large artificial tree and for something like the gift wrap.

 Easy Storing Tips

 - I make a swing around the house, gathering all the bigger things like wreaths, holiday throw pillows, etc. I box those up first.

 - Then I gather the smaller items and fit them in around the large pieces in the boxes.

 - The fragile and really small pieces get collected next, and I wrap those in tissue paper and (for extra protection) put them in smaller boxes.
 The smaller boxes then get put into a large tub.

 - I save the Christmas trees until last so we can enjoy them for longer and because they can be a slow process.
 I wrap the ornaments in tissue paper or lightweight foam saved from packages that come in the mail.

 - Make sure your tubs or bins have tightly fitting lids.
 You don't want insects or other critters to get in to chew on things.